-Mr. Akin: Yes, sir.
-As Bill said my name is Henry D. Akin, Jr. I am an attorney.
-I was licensed to practice in September, 1950.
-I was born in Amarillo, Texas, on April 30, 1927, and lived there until I was eleven years old.
-My dad being a lawyer, he had an opportunity to come to Dallas, and we moved to Dallas in June, 1938.
+As Bill said my name is Henry D. Akin, Mr. Akin: Yes, sir.
+Jr. an attorney.
+I was licensed to practice September, 1950.
+I was born in Amarillo, Texas, 30, 1927, and lived there until I was April years old.
+Mv dad being a lawyer, he opportunity to come to Dallas, and we moved to Dallas in June, 1938.
 He is now eighty-nine years of age and still practicing law.
-My grandfather was a lawyer in Texas, prior to my dad, up until he died in about 1947.
+My grandfather was a lawyer Texas, prior to my dad, up until he died 1947.
 And I have a fourth generation of lawyers, being my daughter, Cathi Akin, who is my partner.
 I'm in the general practice of law.
 In the course of that general practice, I have had the opportunity to represent a number of school districts.
 I guess the largest of which have been the Richardson School District and the Plano District.

-- Wilson: When did you begin to represent them? - Akin: I represented Richardson from 1957 up through 1983 or 1984. - Wilson: So you were the attorney during, practically speaking, all of the integration and desegregation. - Akin: Yes, as far as I know. - Wilson: Certainly nothing as major as what you went through with the RISD.
+Wilson: When did you begin to represent them?

+Akin: I represented Richardson from 1957 up through 1983 or 1984.

+Wilson: So you were the attorney during, practically speaking, all of the integration and desegregation.

+Akin: Yes, as far as I know.

+Wilson: Certainly nothing as major as what you went through with the RISD.